-Which processes are now available in 3D printing?
+What processes now exist in 3D printing?

-At its core, 3D printing is a relatively simple process in which a computer controls a printhead that deposits layers of material on top of each other to create the desired object.
-The print head is typically moved in three dimensions (X, Y and Z) to create the object.
+At its core, 3D printing is a relatively simple process in which a computer controls a print head that deposits layers of material on top of each other to create the desired object.
+The print head is typically moved in three dimensions (X, Y, and Z) to create the object.
 This process is often referred to as additive manufacturing because it involves the addition of material to create the desired object.

-Before the printing process can begin, the 3D printer needs a 3D design file.
+Before the printing process can begin, the 3D printer requires a 3D design file.
 This design file is created using 3D modeling software and contains the information needed to properly construct the desired object.
 Once the design file is created and loaded onto the printer, the printer begins to build the object layer by layer.

 3D printing is an incredibly powerful and versatile technology that has revolutionized the way we create and manufacture objects.
 The printing process of a 3D printer is surprisingly simple and can be used to create a wide variety of objects.
 With this technology, the possibilities are almost endless and the only limit is your imagination.